saylordotorg/course_bio102/Unit01.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Mendelian Genetics** <span id="1"></span>
 *We will begin this course by taking a look at how certain features of an organism, such as hair color or bone length, get passed on from